pcats-api/pcats_api_examples/README.md

 Y | A,X ~ N(X+5 A,1)
 ```

-The simulated data can be downloaded from …….
 The **staticGP** function is used to estimate ATE for non-adaptive treatment.
 Since the outcome Y is continuous, *outcome.type* is set to ``Continuous``.
 If Y is binary or counting outcome, outcome.type should be set to ``Discrete``.
 Similarly, tr.type gives the type of the treatment.
 In this example, the treatment A is a binary indicator variable, tr.type is set to ``Discrete``. x.explanatory specifies the prognostic variables **W** and x.confounding specifies the confounders **V**.
 The categorical variables in **W** and **V** should be specified in x.categorical.
 Users can define a link function by outcome.link.
 The default value of outcome.link is ``identity``.
 The number of burn-in Gibbs samples (burn.num) is set to be 500 and number of Gibbs samples after burn-in (mcmc.num) is 500.
-The default numbers are 1000 for burn-in and 1000 for Gibbs sampling.
+The default numbers are 500 for burn-in and 500 for Gibbs sampling.

 By default, the estimates of averaged treatment effect and potential outcomes are reported.
 Two methods, GP and BART, are available for users to choose.
 For a continuous outcome, users can choose either one.
 Please note that the time cost associated with the model fit increases sharply for GP method, thus it can be challenging with a large sample size.
 For a discrete outcome, only BART method is available currently.